Pope Alexander II: Early life and work

 Contemporary sources do not provide any information on where Anselm might have obtained his education.
 It was traditionally believed that Anselm de Baggio studied under Lanfranc at Bec Abbey.
 However, modern historiography rejects the assertion.
-He became a member of the clergy of the cathedral of Milan, and was ordained a priest by Archbishop Wido (Guido) of Milan.
+He became a member of the clergy of the Milan cathedral, and was ordained a priest by Archbishop Wido of Milan.

 He was one of the founders of the Pataria, a movement in the Archdiocese of Milan, aimed at reforming the clergy and ecclesiastic government in the province, and supportive of Papal sanctions against simony and clerical marriage.
 They contested the ancient rights of the cathedral clergy of Milan and supported the Gregorian reforms.
 Anselm was one of four "upright and honest" priests suggested to succeed Ariberto da Intimiano as prince bishop of Milan.
 When the Emperor Henry III chose instead the more worldly Guido da Velate, protests followed.
 In order to silence a vocal critic, Bishop Guido sent Anselm to the Imperial Court.

-The emperor instead named Anselm bishop of Lucca in 1056 or 1057.
+The emperor instead named Anselm Bishop of Lucca in 1056 or 1057.
 The earliest testimony of his activity as bishop is on 23 March 1057.
 On 20 August 1057, he was with the imperial court at Trebur, and on 27 December at Pöhlde.
 As bishop, he was an energetic associate of Hildebrand of Sovana in endeavouring to suppress simony and enforce clerical celibacy.
 So bad was the state of things at Milan, that benefices were openly bought and sold, and the clergy publicly married the women with whom they lived.
 With the increased prestige of his office, he reappeared twice in Milan as legate of the Holy See, in 1057 in the company of Hildebrand, and in 1059 with Peter Damian.

 Bishop Anselm attended the Roman council of Pope Nicholas II in the first half of April 1059, and another synod of uncertain date.
 He was in Rome again in April 1060, for a synod in the Lateran palace, when he subscribed two papal bulls dated 14 April 1060.

 Election as pope

 Pope Nicholas II died on 27 July 1061.
 The cardinals met, and sent a representative, the former monk of Cluny, Cardinal Stephen, to seek the permission of the imperial court to conduct an election.
 After a five-day wait during which he was not received in audience, the Cardinal returned to Italy, without having received the congé d'élire.
-The cardinal bishops then proceeded to an election, having forced their way into the city of Rome with the aid of Prince Richard I of Capua and his Norman troops.
+The cardinal-bishops then proceeded to an election, having forced their way into the city of Rome with the aid of Prince Richard I of Capua and his Norman troops.
 On 1 October 1061, they chose Bishop Anselmo de Baggio of Lucca, one of the leaders of the reform party, who took the name Pope Alexander II.